3-year-old suffers stroke from COVID-19; doctors, family call recovery best Christmas present ever

 “When children do get it, do get COVID, it seems like they have more system or systemic problems involving their heart, in particular, which can be life long,” Carney said.
 “It can scar the heart.”

-Now the goofy, silly and energetic 3-year-old boy is on the road to recovery.
+Now the goofy, silly and energetic three-year-old boy is on the road to recovery.

 “Like you said, we already had our Christmas,” Sara said.
 “It’s sitting on the bed there in the room.
 I don’t think we could have asked fr anything more than that.”